nkand84/Bamazon/README.md

 <li>stock_quantity (how much of the product is available in stores)</li>
 </ul>
 <p>- Running this application will first display all of the items available for sale.
 Includes the ids, names, and prices of products for sale.</p>
-<p>- The app should then prompt users with two messages:</p>
+<p>- The app should then prompt customers with two messages:</p>
-<ul><li>The first should ask them the ID of the product they would like to buy.</li>
+<ul><li>The first prompt should ask for the ID of the product they would like to buy.</li>
-<li>The second message should ask how many units of the product they would like to buy.</li></ul>
+<li>The second prompt should ask how many units of the product they would like to buy.</li></ul>
 <p>Once the customer has placed the order, the application should check if the store has enough of the product to meet the customer's request.</p>
-<p>If not, the app should log a phrase like Insufficient quantity!, and then prevent the order from going through.</p>
+<p>If not, the app should log a phrase like Insufficient quantity!, and then prevent the order from going through by repeating the questions again</p>
 <p>However, if the store does have enough of the product, app should fulfill the customer's order.</p>
 <ul><li>This means updating the SQL database to reflect the remaining quantity.</li>
-<li>Once the update goes through, show the customer the total cost of their purchase.</li></ul>
+<li>Once the update goes through, the total cost of their purchase is displayed.</li></ul>
 <h4>Author</h4>
 <hr>
 <p>Nitya Kandukuri</p>